Summary

 In contrast to many beetles, rove beetles have abbreviated wing covers that expose a significant portion of their abdomen.
 They range in size, spanning from a few millimeters to several centimeters.

 Rove beetles are highly beneficial natural predators known for their aggressive feeding behavior.
-They exhibit voracious appetites, targeting agricultural pests such as aphids, mites, caterpillars, weevils, and other soft bodied insect larvae.
+They prey on many agricultural pests such as aphids, mites, caterpillars, weevils, and other soft bodied insect larvae.

 Pests attacked